WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-model-endpoints/wallaroo-model-endpoints-api-tutorial-reference.md

 There are two methods of retrieving the JWT token used to authenticate to the Wallaroo instance's API service:

 * [Wallaroo SDK](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-api-guide/wallaroo-mlops-api-essential-guide/#through-the-wallaroo-sdk).
 This method requires a Wallaroo based user.
-* [API Clent Secret](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-api-guide/wallaroo-mlops-api-essential-guide/#through-keycloak).
+* [API Client Secret](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-api-guide/wallaroo-mlops-api-essential-guide/#through-keycloak).
 This is the recommended method as it is user independent.
 It allows any valid user to make an inference request.

 This tutorial will use the Wallaroo SDK method for convenience with environmental variables for a seamless login without browser validation.
 For more information, see the [Wallaroo SDK Essentials Guide: Client Connection](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/wallaroo-sdk-essentials-guide/wallaroo-sdk-essentials-client/).